Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 8. Apologize when you hurt the other person:

 A number of years ago, I was on the Oprah Winfrey show.
 The subject was apologies.
 The expert that Oprah had on the show said that a true apology has three parts: 1.
 Saying: “I am sorry.”
 2. Listening to the hurt or pain you have caused the other person.
 3. Setting things right.
-Part one, saying you are sorry is often the easy part.
-However, many of us expect that as soon as we say we are sorry, the other person should forgot about it and get on with their lives.
+Saying you are sorry is often the easy part.
+However, many of us expect that as soon as we say that we are sorry, the other person should forgot about it and get on with their lives.
 Simply issuing an apology may not help the other person move on.
 The difficult part is listening to the feelings, emotions and disappointments that your actions have led to.
 People may all respond differently to different insults and individuals are responsible for their own feelings.
 However, we all have feelings and in a good relationship you must care about the feelings of others.
 Whether or not you have caused the feeling is a moot point.
 Can you listen to and empathize with the pain that is in the other person?
 This is often the only way; that they will be able to move beyond the pain and truly rejoin a relationship with you.
+Finally, you may need to discuss what you need to do to make things right.
+Are there some expectations that you need to address to help restore your friendship?

 “The truth is, everyone is going to hurt you.
 You just got to find the ones worth suffering for.”